bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ```

 !!! important "Naming convention"
-    Field names in the document start with lowercase letters like `price` or`categoryName` (this is the so-called _camel case_ spelling).
+    Field names in the document start with lowercase letters like `price` or `categoryName` (this is the so-called _camel case_ spelling).
 This is a **convention** of the MongoDB world for historical reasons.
 Unless there is a good reason, do not deviate from it.

 ## Mapping documents to C# objects

 As with relational databases, we can work with objects and classes in MongoDB.
 The .NET driver for MongoDB offers this conveniently.

-The first step is to define the C# class(es) to map the contents of the database to.
+The first step is to define the C# class(es) to map the contents of the database.
 Since there is no schema for the database and table, we cannot generate C# code based on the schema (as we did with the Entity Framework).
 So in this world, we tend to follow the _Code First_ approach, which is to write C# code and have the system translate it to database collections.

 Let us define the following classes to represent _Products_.